wazerstar/service-list-builder/README.md

     service-list-builder.exe --kernel_mode --get_dependencies <service>
     ```

-13. For each service that you noted down in ``dependencies.txt``, get the default start value for each service from the ``Services-Enable.bat`` script and change the start value for the service in the ``Services-Disable.bat`` script.
+13. For each service that you noted down in ``dependencies.txt``, get the default start value for it from the ``Services-Enable.bat`` script and change the start value for the service in the ``Services-Disable.bat`` script.
 Run the ``Services-Disable.bat`` script with NSudo to check whether the functionality is working.
 If it is not working, return to step 1 and repeat the entire process with the newly edited/latest ``Services-Disable.bat`` script, otherwise, continue to step 14.
 This is because a service that is required for the functionality might not have any service dependencies

 14. At this stage, your functionality should be working after running the ``Services-Disable.bat`` script.
 Now you can update your ``lists.ini`` with everything that you noted in ``dependencies.txt`` for the future